fbpx

 Wills legislation in Bangladesh is a synthesis of legislative and religious principles.
 Wills in Bangladesh are mostly governed by the Succession Act 1925.
 However, because to the leniency of standards and the majority’s inclination, Muslim Personal Laws on this topic are more widespread in this country.
 In Islam, one of the four required obligations performed for the departed is the execution of a will, or (Wassiyyah).

-Screenshot 2023 06 07 at 7.20.15 PM
+Screenshot 2023 06 07 At 7.20.15 Pm

 A Muslim may leave only one-third of his fortune in his will.
 The testator’s intention must be evident that the wasiyyah will be executed after his death.